 One of the biggest mistakes business owners make when they are starting a social media profile is to friend four hundred people at once.
 If thousands of people end up getting the same invite, they may assume that you are fishing for friends and delete your profile off the bat without giving it any heed.
 The better solution is to friend no more than twenty people at one time.
 Once you’ve had the opportunity to interact with your new followers, then you can friend another twenty local social media friends.

 Another great way to get interest to your profile is to friend other businesses – particularly ones you happen to do business with often.
 It helps if you can network with fellow businesses or groups that have the same interests, customers and/or products as you do, as not only will it give you more information, it also makes your profile look more “well-rounded.”
-We at Social180 have helped with this through our Main Street community directory sites where we have helped residential service providers offering many of the following connect with one another and share clients – landscaping and irrigation, fencing and fence repair, heating and cooling, windows and doors, swimming pool building, home improvement and home remodeling, plumbing, fire and water restoration and home real estate.
+We have helped with this through our Main Street community of clients where we’ve helped residential service providers – landscaping and irrigation, fencing and outdoor living, heating and cooling, custom swimming pools, home remodeling, fire and water restoration, and residential real estate.

 Don’t forget to advertise the fact that you’re on social media sites at your office, store, on your fleet vehicles, your client invoices, business cards, and all marketing material.
 A sign asking customers to follow you on Twitter might be better received than you originally think.
 It’s also good to start with your local base, because the more followers you have, the easier it gets to recruit other people to friend your profile or follow your feed.